Wake Forest vs. Boston College NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Saturday's total is 5.6 points lower than the two team's combined 69.1 points per game average.
+- The two teams combine to average 69.1 points per game, 5.1 more than the total in this contest.

-- This contest's total is 12.2 points more than the 51.3 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 51.3 points per game, 12.7 fewer than this contest's over/under.

-- Demon Deacons games this season feature an average total of 63.9 points, a number 0.4 points higher than Saturday's over/under.
+- Demon Deacons games have an average total of 63.9 points this season, 0.1 fewer than Saturday's over/under.

-- The 53.8 PPG average total in Eagles games this season is 9.7 points fewer than this game's over/under.

 Wake Forest Stats and Trends

-- In Wake Forest's 11 games this year, it has six wins against the spread.
+- Wake Forest has played 11 games, with six wins against the spread.

-- The Demon Deacons have been favored by 5 points or more five times this season and have covered the spread in two of them.
+- The Demon Deacons have been favored by 4.5 points or more six times this season and are 3-3 ATS in those contests.

-- Wake Forest has eclipsed the over/under in 54.5% of its opportunities this year (six times over 11 games with a set point total).
+- Wake Forest's games this year have hit the over in 54.5% of its opportunities (six times in 11 games with a set point total).

-- Wake Forest is 6-5 against the spread and 9-2 overall in games when it scores more than 20.5 points.
+- Wake Forest is 6-5 against the spread and 9-2 overall this season when the team notches more than 20.5 points.

-- Wake Forest is 6-5 against the spread and 9-2 overall when the team churns out over 337.5 yards.
+- When Wake Forest amasses over 337.5 yards, the team is 6-5 against the spread and 9-2 overall.

-- This year, the Demon Deacons have 15 turnovers, one fewer than the Eagles have takeaways (16).
+- The Demon Deacons have 15 giveaways this season, while the Eagles have 16 takeaways .

 - Find the latest spread and moneyline odds for Wake Forest at SISportsbook.